 In 1985, the City of Albany passed an ordinance requiring all designated historic buildings within the historic districts and those included on the City's official landmark inventory to go through a review process for exterior alterations, additions, and demolition.

-Review is by planning staff or the Landmarks Commission.
+Review is by planning staff or the Landmarks Advisory Commission.
 New construction within historic districts also requires review.

 The purpose for reviewing alterations is to encourage the preservation of characteristics, repairing rather than replacing, and when replacement is necessary, using materials that match the original material in composition, design, and texture.